• Skip to primary navigation

 Are authentic enchiladas made with corn or flour tortillas?

-Corn tortillas are traditional choice for enchiladas but flour tortillas will also do.
-It's really a person's preference.
-The six inch and the 8 inch size work the best for fitting into a casserole dish.
+Corn tortillas are the traditional choice for enchiladas but flour tortillas will do.
+It's really a personal preference.
+The 6 inch and 8 inch size works the best for fitting into a casserole dish.

 What kind of cheese do Mexican restaurants use in enchiladas?